bahrus/xtal-sip/README.md

 preemptiveImport( ['yourScope/your-element-1.js', () => import('@yourScope/your-element-1.js'), '//unpkg.com/@yourScope/your-element-1.js?module'] );
 ```

-## Do we really need to work with bimapricity?
+## Do we really need to work with two mapping systems?

 So I'm suggesting no less than two ways of mapping JS files here: